 Tropical Rainforest Plants

-Tropical rainforest plants grow in more obvious layers than do temperate rainforest plants.
+Tropical rainforest plants grow in more obvious layers than temperate rainforest plants.

 Africa and Madagascar Island